sudarshan1x1/sudarshan1x1/README.md

 - Email: [iamsudarshan.as@gmail.com](mailto:iamsudarshan.as@gmail.com)

 ## 😄 Fun Fact about Me
-Not only I can cook code, But can cook good delicious food too!
+Not only I can cook code, But can also cook delicious indian food !
 <!--
 **sudarshan1x1/sudarshan1x1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.